willkg/kent/README.rst

 1. make it possible to debug ``before_send`` and ``before_breadcrumb``
    sanitization code when using sentry-sdk
-2. make it possible to debug other sentry event submission payload issues
+2. make it possible to debug other Sentry event submission payload issues
-3. make it possible to write integration tests against a fake sentry instance
+3. make it possible to write integration tests against a fake Sentry instance

 Quick start